Donets Railway: Today

 The railway serves Ukraine's largest industrial heartland of Donbas–Donetsk and Luhansk, and parts of Zaporizhzhia, Kharkiv and Dnipropetrovsk oblasts, thus combining in a single transport corridor the cities of Donbas and Dnipro, the central regions of Ukraine.
 It is connected to the Russian regions of Volga and the Caucasus.
 The railway has two border transfer stations on the Russia–Ukraine border, over which it does not have control due to war conditions.
 Those are Krasna Mohyla station (Chervonopartyzansk), Kvashyne, Ilovaisk, and Lantrativka, Troitske Raion.
 At its southern extreme, Donetsk Railways reaches Mariupol – the largest industrial center of Ukraine – and has access to the Sea of Azov through Mariupol's commercial port.

 The railway comprises 13% of all track kilometres in Ukraine, but accounts for 47% of all traffic and 36% of the revenue of Ukrainian Railways.
 Its network covers around 57,000 km2.

 The railway is a key route, serving passengers and several industries, including coal mines, metallurgical, coke-chemical and pipe mills, engineering and machine-building plants, chemical, light, and food.

 In December 2014, the Ukrainian government claimed ownership of the Donetsk Railway and the land its serves.
-All its affiliated companies under the control of the Ukraininian government were transferred to the temporary administration of either Southern Ukrainian Railways or Cisdnieper Railways.
+All its affiliated companies under the control of the Ukrainian government were transferred to the temporary administration of either Southern Ukrainian Railways or Cisdnieper Railways.